 Mark Burns-Williamson was elected the first Police and Crime Commissioner for West Yorkshire on 15 November 2012.
 On 5 May 2016 he was re-elected for a further four year term.

-Accountable for policing and community safety across West Yorkshire, Mark's vision is to make sure all of our communities are safe and feel safe.
+Accountable for policing and community safety across West Yorkshire, Mark's vision, as set out in his Police and Crime Plan, is to make sure all of our communities are safe and feel safe.

 To make sure local people get value for money the cost of this office is much less than that of the former West Yorkshire Police Authority it replaced.

 To see more information about Mark, including his expenses, please see the links on the right hand menu if you are accessing the website on a computer or to the bottom of the screen if you are on a phone or tablet.

 Mark has worked for more than 30 years gaining widespread experience in public, private and voluntary sector organisations including West Yorkshire County Council, Wakefield Council, The Citizens Advice Bureau, Parliamentary Office, Cable Tel Ltd, Cannon plc, The Rugby Football League (RFL), Halifax Building Society, West Yorkshire Police Authority (WYPA) and currently the Office of Police & Crime Commissioner for West Yorkshire (WYPCC).

 Mark was born in Castleford in 1964 and attended local schools, including Castleford High School (now Academy) before taking an apprenticeship as a stone mason and gaining national civil engineering qualifications at Leeds College of Building.
 Mark then went on to gain a joint BSc honours degree in History and Politics from the University of Bradford between 1991-94.